apollographql/apollo-server/docs/source/migration-two-dot.md

 ### Recommending the `gql` tag

-Apollo Server 2.0 ships with the `gql` tag for editor syntax highlighting and auto-formatting with Prettier.
+Apollo Server 2.0 ships with the `gql` tag for **editor syntax highlighting** and **auto-formatting** with Prettier.
 In the future, we will be using it for statically analyzing GraphQL queries, so we recommend wrapping your schema with `gql` today.
 Unlike the `gql` tag on the client, it does not parse the query string into an AST.

+> **Note:** The `gql` tag is very optional in this case.
+If you require parsing the query string into an AST on the server, then you should `import { gql } from graphql-tag` .

 The `gql` tag is now exported from the new `apollo-server` package.